 Benjamin Sesko transfer news: Newcastle make improved bid for RB Leipzig forward

-Newcastle have upped their bid to RB Leipzig for striker Benjamin Sesko, according to Sky in Germany; Manchester United have joined Newcastle in the race for Benjamin Sesko and are expected to make a formal offer; Newcastle's new offer is £69.7m as a fixed fee plus add-ons
+Newcastle have upped their bid for RB Leipzig striker Benjamin Sesko; Newcastle's new offer is £69.7m as a fixed fee plus add-ons; Manchester United are discussing internally the next steps regarding their interest in Sesko

-It is understood Newcastle are now offering £69.7m (€80m) as a fixed fee plus add-ons.
+It is understood Newcastle are now offering £69.7m (€80m) as a fixed fee plus add-ons for the Slovenia international.

 As exclusively revealed by Sky Sports News on Saturday, Newcastle first offered £65.3m plus £4.36m (€75m+€5m) in bonuses and were in talks over the structure of a deal after making their official bid.

-They have since been negotiating with Leipzig and Sky in Germany are reporting that they have now raised their offer.
+They have since been negotiating with Leipzig and have now raised their offer.

 - Transfer Centre LIVE! | Man Utd news & transfers🔴| Man Utd fixtures & scores